 Going to be in Chicago the Saturday before St. Patrick's Day?
 Head downtown to see the parade and watch the Chicago River magically turn a delightful shade of Irish green.
 Around 5,000 spectators line the sides of Columbus Drive every year to watch the dyeing of the river, a tradition that is more than 40 years old.

-The unique steps and beautiful costumes make Irish step dancing a St. Patrick's Day favorite.
+The unique steps and beautiful costumes make Irish step dancing one of our favorite St. Patrick's Day ideas.
 Catch a performance at your local parade or Irish festival.

-The sound of bagpipes in the air is a St. Patrick's Day standard.
+The sound of bagpipes in the air is a standard for St. Patrick's Day.
 Check out performances by the unique, talented musicians at a local parade or festival.